We are searching for

 What is a Blind Spot When Driving

-What is the Blind Spot Definition?
+What Is the Car Blind Spot?

-How to Check Your Blind Spot Properly
+How to Check Blind Spot?

-As a driver, you must always verify your blind spots are empty before you change lanes or merge.
+As a driver, you must always verify your car blind spots are empty before you change lanes or merge.
 If you don't do this regularly, you are taking a risk when you move around the road.
 To check your blind spots, you look over your shoulder in the direction you want to check.
 Look through the front and rear windows of your vehicle, and you'll have a better idea of whether a vehicle is in your blind spot or not.
 By checking these spots regularly, you stay aware of what's around you, and as long as you test before changing lanes or merging, you can avoid most issues caused by the blind spots of your vehicle.

 Adjusting Your Mirrors to Minimize Blind Spots